-Isla Grande is an island paradise near Cartagena with beautiful beaches and turquoise water – a great place to escape and unwind for a few days.
+Isla Grande, Colombia is an island paradise near Cartagena with beautiful beaches and turquoise water – a great place to escape and unwind for a few days.
 There are no cars on the island, only walking paths with hand-painted signs pointing you towards your destination.
 Wifi and other resources are limited, encouraging you to slip into island life.

-And now that you’re imagining sitting on a sandy beach with a cocktail in hand, I’m going to tell you, there are actually a lot of things to do on Isla Grande.
+And now that you’re imagining relaxing on a sandy beach with a cocktail in hand, I’m going to tell you, there are actually a lot of things to do on Isla Grande.
 As the largest of the Rosario Islands, there are several small excursions in and around the island.
 Tours are easy to book directly with your hotel once you arrive.
 Or you can spend an afternoon simply wandering the paths and into the small community of Orika.
 Use this guide as a resource to plan your exploration of the island.

 Where to Stay: Isla Grande Hostels and Hotels

 If you’re already sold on spending a few days on a tropical island, you’re probably wondering where to stay in Isla Grande.
 When I planned my trip, rough waters caused the port to close on the day I planned to travel to Isla Grande from Cartagena.
 My previously booked hostel was understanding and I decided to travel to Rincon del Mar during that time, returning to Cartagena a few days later.
 When I rebooked my trip to Isla Grande, my top hotel choice was only available for 1 night so I decided on a second eco-hostel for the other night.
 Both were great choices for different reasons.